-To ensure stable operation, it is critical that applications avoid recursive access to the system component associated with each class.
-Essentially, this means that event handlers must comply with the following restrictions, which vary by class:
+To ensure stable operation, it is critical that applications avoid recursive access to the system component associated with each component.
+Essentially, this means that event handlers must comply with the following restrictions, which vary by component:

 - CBFilter and CBMonitor: Event handlers must not attempt to perform any operations that involve the file or directory for which the event was fired.

 - Plus, all restrictions discussed in the Avoiding Deadlocks topic (which is specific to CBFilter and CBMonitor).